-The College's main campus is located in Aberdeen, Washington, and the College service district includes both Grays Harbor and Pacific counties with a total population of approximately 96,000.
+The College's main campus is located in Aberdeen, Washington, and the College service district includes both Grays Harbor and Pacific counties with a total population of approximately 92,400.
 The College also has educational centers Pacific County, with facilities in Raymond and Ilwaco.
 The College is governed by a five member Board of Trustees appointed by the governor of the state with the consent of the state Senate.
-In accordance with Washington State law governing technical colleges, the College has a Governor-appointed student trustee who is prohibited from voting on personnel or collective bargaining matters.
+In accordance with Washington State law governing technical colleges, the College's board includes one member from business and one member from labor.
+In addition, the college has a Governor-appointed student trustee who is prohibited from voting on personnel or collective bargaining matters.
 By statute, the Board of Trustees has full control of the College, except as otherwise provided by law.